caroljmcdonald/mapr-sparkml-churn/README.txt

 Step 1: First compile the project: Select project  -> Run As -> Maven Install

-Step 2: Copy the spark-ml-churn-1.0.jar and data to the sandbox
+Step 2: Copy the jar and data to the sandbox

 To run the  standalone :